 We currently take 24 children at a Preschool session.

 How do I register my child at Preschool?

 As with the Preschool, you can email, call in or telephone to talk about your requirements.
 Spaces at After School Club in particular fill up very fast but we will try our best to accommodate your needs.
-Your child's space will be guaranteed once we receive a completed application form.
+Your child’s space will be guaranteed once we receive a completed registration form.